 Adverse effects.
 There is high quality evidence from randomized controlled trials (RCTs) that ICS use is associated with higher prevalence of oral candidiasis, hoarse voice, skin bruising and pneumonia.
 This excess risk has been confirmed in ICS studies using fluticasone furoate, even at low doses.
 Patients at higher risk of pneumonia include those who currently smoke, are aged ≥ 55 years, have a history of prior exacerbations or pneumonia, a body mass index (BMI) < 25 kg/m2, a poor MRC dyspnea grade and/or severe airflow limitation.
 Independent of ICS use, there is evidence that a blood eosinophil count < 2% increases the risk of developing pneumonia.
 In studies of patients with moderate COPD, ICS by itself or in combination with a LABA did not increase the risk of pneumonia.
-In ICS use, there is evidence that a laborate to ICS use.

 Results from RCTs have yielded varied results regarding the risk of decreased bone density and fractures with ICS treatment, which may be due to differences in study designs and/or differences between ICS compounds.
-42,140,144-146 Results of observational studies suggest that ICS treatment could also be associated with increased risk of diabetes/poor control of diabetes, 147 cataracts, 148 and mycobacterial infection 149 including tuberculosis.
-150,151 In the absence of RCT data on these issues, it is not possible to draw firm conclusions.
-152 An increased risk of tuberculosis has been found in both observational studies and a meta-analysis of RCTs.
+41,143,147-149 Results of observational studies suggest that ICS treatment could also be associated with increased risk of diabetes/poor control of diabetes, 150 cataracts, 151 and mycobacterial infection 152 including tuberculosis.
+153,154 In the absence of RCT data on these issues, it is not possible to draw firm conclusions.
+455 An increased risk of tuberculosis has been found in both observational studies and a meta-analysis of RCTs.
 124,125